grantwinney/blog/content/posts/how-do-i-add-seconds-minutes-or-hours-to-a-datetime-structure-in-erlang/index.md

 summary: I was trying to add times in Erlang, but couldn't find an existing function, so I wrote my own.
 tags:
-- Erlang
+- erlang
-- Coding
+- coding
-- Date-Time Handling
+- datetime-handling
 title: Add and subtract time from a DateTime structure in Erlang
 ---
 Some languages, like Ruby, give you 12 ways to do the same thing.
 Other languages, like Erlang, make it tough to find 1 way to do something.